SampathkumarSubramaniam/FinAgentX/README.md

 End users—such as accountants—can query the Firestore database to review validation results and identify issues, for example, those that occurred in the past 24 hours.

+The process is depicted in the block diagram below.
 ![Process Overview](Files/BlockDiagram_vertex.png "Block Diagram")